Lil Bibby

-Brandon George Dickinson (born July 18, 1994), better known by his stage name Lil Bibby, is an American rapper and record executive.
-Beginning his career in 2011, Bibby released his debut mixtape in 2013, titled Free Crack.
-After signing with Kemosabe Records, he followed up the project with Free Crack 2 (2014) and Free Crack 3 (2015).
-In 2017, he eventually switched focus onto his own record label, Grade A Productions.
-Bibby would eventually sign fellow Chicago rapper and singer Juice Wrld and Australian rapper and singer the Kid Laroi to the label; both signed artists achieved success globally.
+Brandon George Dickinson (born July 18, 1994), better known by his stage name Lil Bibby, is an American rapper, singer, and record executive.
+Beginning his career in 2011, Bibby released his debut mixtape, Free Crack in 2013.
+It was followed by two sequels—Free Crack 2 (2014) and Free Crack 3 (2015)—until he signed with Dr. Luke's Kemosabe Records, an imprint of RCA Records; however, he released no studio albums under the label.

+By 2017, he founded and shifted focus onto expanding his record label, Grade A Productions.
+The label has signed commercially successful acts such as fellow Chicago native, late rapper and singer Juice Wrld, as well as Australian rapper and singer the Kid Laroi.

+Personal life

+He was raised by a single mother who battled drug addiction, and he has two brothers, George (also known as “G-Money”) and Shawn.

+In 2015, Lil Bibby received his high school diploma.
+Initially, he had opted for a GED and after completing the necessary coursework (with straight A's), he decided to re-enroll in high school.
+His alma mater was from Chicago's Liberty High School.
+A year later, after several universities had offered him scholarships, Bibby considered studying Computer Engineering at a university, although he ultimately decided against this.

+In December 2022, Dickinson acquired an ultra-modern home in Los Angeles for US$7.9 million.

 Career

 2011–2013: Career beginnings and debut mixtape

-In 2013, Lil Bibby released his official mixtape, titled Free Crack.
-He cited Drake and Jadakiss, as two of his favorite rappers.
-Vice stated that Bibby's first mixtape were cleared from its influences from both of these rappers.
-The mixtape features guest appearances from these newcomers Lil Herb and King L, while the production was handled by Hit-Boy, Young Chop and The Olympicks, among others.
-DJ Scream hosted this mixtape.
-The tape combines his distinctive gruff and imposing voice, along with a solid delivery and flow.
-The music videos were released for tracks such as "How We Move" featuring King L, "Change", "Water" and "Tired of Talkin'".
+In 2013, Lil Bibby released his debut mixtape, Free Crack.
+He stated that his favorite rappers were Drake and Jadakiss, and the influence of both rappers was apparent in the project, according to Vice Magazine.
+The mixtape features guest appearances from fellow Chicagoans Lil Herb and King L, while production was handled by Hit-Boy, Young Chop and The Olympicks, among others.
+Hosted by DJ Scream, the tape combines his distinctive gruff and imposing voice with a solid delivery and flow.
+Music videos were released for the songs "How We Move" (featuring King L), "Change", "Water" and "Tired of Talkin'".